Chronicle 2. IT ALL STARTED HERE…

-Let us not forget, however, that these societies cultivated astronomy, geometry, mathematics – for the same reasons they invented writing; societies that created wonders, like the Hanging Gardens of Babylon – although hanging by a thread: the infrastructure that had made them great was also their Achilles’ heel.
-You can realize that with just a look at the ruins of Babylon conquered and pillaged by time.(b) It was absolutely impossible for democracy to grow on Babylonian soil.
+Let us not forget, however, that these societies cultivated astronomy, geometry, mathematics – for the same reasons they invented writing; societies that created wonders, like the Hanging Gardens of Babylon – though hanging from a thread: the infrastructure that had made them great was also their Achilles’ heel.
+You realize that with just a look at the ruins of Babylon conquered and pillaged by time.(c) It was absolutely impossible for democracy to grow on Babylonian soil.

 The Oriental despots, satraps and tyrants were “necessary evils”.
-And, because there is always a match between worldly and heavenly powers (the concept of monarchies held “by the Grace of God” is in fact quite ancient), equally almighty and omnipotent, terrible and frightful, have been the Oriental gods; especially since they’ve been left alone with no competition at all, after all their antagonists had been “treated accordingly” by the clergy of the new monotheistic religions.(c)
+And, because there is always a match between worldly and heavenly powers (the concept of monarchies held “by the Grace of God” is in fact quite ancient), equally almighty and omnipotent, terrible and frightful, have been the Oriental gods; especially since they’ve been left alone with no competition at all, after their antagonists had been “dealt with” by the clergy of the new monotheistic religions.(d)

-No comparison whatsoever with the Olympians who were full of shortcomings; that is, they were human, made in the image of the mortals that had created them, the Greeks, their way of life, their society – or, rather: societies, for Hellas, its topography, generated decentralization.
+No comparison whatsoever with the Olympians, who were full of shortcomings, as they were human, made in the image of the mortals that had created them, the Hellenes, their way of life, their society – or, rather: societies, for Greece, its topography, generated decentralization.
 The land was most beautiful, indeed, but not a paradise on earth.
 Living standards could improve through conquest, but also through expansion, colonization.
 Either way, each option contributed to an even greater decentralization.

-Living in this environment, the Greeks have not only summarized, but humanized the ancient world, as well.
+Living in this ambience, the Greeks have not only summarized, but humanized, as well, the ancient world.
 They have shown what measure, proportion, harmony is.
 They have turned knowledge and culture into every free citizen’s right, and not that of a privileged closed caste.
 They have also left their invaluable heritage systematized and documented for future generations.
 However, just like their gods, they have been full of shortcomings, born out of the same environment that has fostered their virtues, with individualism underlying all.
 They are called les enfants terribles de l’antiquité.
-Rather, I would say, of human history…
+Rather, of human history, I would say…